niravdevganiya/Atlas/docs/engineering/Resources/ENG-059-Atlas-v0.1-Architecture-Documentation-Baseline.md

 ### History
 Can future revisions be introduced without replacing the current Resource model?

+**Provenance and history are future architectural extension considerations only.
+Atlas v0.1 does not claim to implement a dedicated provenance or history subsystem.**

 ### Agents
 Can Agents operate on the subsystem through Atlas interfaces?